 So, being organized and being a good communicator, I would say are probably the two biggest skills that I look for when we're either hiring new product managers or if we're interviewing candidates for different roles in product management.

-That’s good.
+Michael Luchen That's good.
 And speaking of organization and communication, because often it helps benefit others.
-What do you see as the, what’s the role of product management offer to others on your team?
+What do you see as the, what's the role of product management offer to others on your team?

-Yeah, there’s a lot that being a PM can bring to somebody both that has experience in a technology company or somebody who is new to tech.
+Elise Fox Yeah, there's a lot that being a PM can bring to somebody both that has experience in a technology company or somebody who is new to tech.

 You know, there's a lot of great benefits to a product management role.
 And I think the biggest for me is you get to essentially solve somebody's problems.
 You know, whether it's, you're solving a problem for the business that you're working for, or you're solving a problem for the user or the customer for whatever product you're leading development on.